Belief in higher forces who take an active interest in the affairs of humanity is the historical rule. What we have today is the exception.

 Dick also understood what this meant: some entity, whether part of his subconscious or God or whatever, had made him write those parts of the novels without his realising it.
 Such unnoticed mind control is possible, because the origin of our thoughts, attitudes, and emotions is often outside our consciousness.
 (I’m assuming that Dick was able to rule out personal hallucination, and that if he wasn’t, we would know about it.
 I’m also assuming the entity didn’t use mass hallucination instead: that the friends who I’m assuming met Dick’s new acquaintances or saw their letters didn’t also hallucinate these things.)

 I would say that synchronicities are the heart of paranoid schizophrenia.
 These people are likely rarely in psychosis (as I define it), but they may have paranoid beliefs for most of their lives.
 Many synchronicities can’t be explained in a non-paranoid way without recourse to very unconventional viewpoints.
 John F. Nash said in an interview that he never stopped believing there was more to the way the world works than what the scientists commonly believed, but he always pretended to be normal when needed to get out of mental institutions.
-He was speaking from experience.

 See comments for synchronicity and probability.

 4. Charles Fort

 (Section added in April, 2013.)

 In his first non-fiction book, which he destroyed, Charles Fort argued for the idea, at book-length, that humanity may be a victim of mind control.
 Fort wrote:

 If, in acting upon us, X could only make use of what we should naturally do anyway—we should, if stimulated to action by X, think that we were but following what we call our own free wills.